 Buzz marketing is typified by its unusual and unconventional approach to branding and creating campaigns.

 An unusual buzz campaign can be anything that will surprise consumers and give them a hint of how beneficial your product can be to them.
-Your main goal with the unusual buzz campaign is to stand out from the crowd.
+Your main goal with the unusual buzz campaign is to stand out!

 Sometimes being a little weird can also be helpful in producing a successful campaign.